howsoai/amalgam/README.md

         * Binary postfix: '-st-pgc'
         * Interpreter does not use any threads and performs garbage collection at every operation
         * Very slow by nature, intended only be used for verification during testing or debugging
-* <sup>2</sup> Most platforms create a bare binary with no postfix
-    * These are just clones of their respective MT binary and can be used for better symlinking, cleaner library linking, and simpler CLI usage.

 #### Build Tools